U.S Department of Health & Human ServicesHHSNational Institutes of HealthNIHNCATSNCATSCTSA ProgramCTSA

 Group Mission

-The mission of the working group is to develop a practical, user-friendly scoring rubric that can be applied in outpatient clinical research settings to support more efficient and effective clinical research.
-To achieve this, the group will focus on developing metrics that measure clinical research workload and study complexity for all phases of study trials while ensuring usability, workload measurement for clinical research professionals, and the ability to determine study complexity.
+The mission of the working group was to develop a practical, user-friendly scoring rubric that can be applied in outpatient clinical research settings to support more efficient and effective clinical research.
+To achieve this, the group focused on developing metrics that measure clinical research workload and study complexity for all phases of study trials while ensuring usability, workload measurement for clinical research professionals, and the ability to determine study complexity.

 placeholder